Spin-off Blog Project

 This time, we will deliver a theme regarding the productivity of annotations.

 When it comes to productivity, there are various definitions depending on the perspective, such as management analysis.
-However, this time I would like to discuss productivity in terms of pure work efficiency and work speed.
+However, this time, we will proceed with the discussion from the viewpoint of productivity as pure work efficiency and work speed.

-For customers who have already outsourced annotation, they may not particularly care about how the outsourcing vendor is improving productivity after placing the order.
-Nevertheless, the vendor's productivity is closely related to the costs and expenses considered during the outsourcing evaluation, and it is especially important to focus on productivity when having vendor personnel stationed at your company.
+For customers who have already outsourced annotation, they may not particularly pay attention to how the outsourcing vendor improves productivity after placing the order.
+That said, the vendor's productivity is greatly related to the costs and expenses considered when outsourcing, and it is especially important to focus on productivity when personnel from the vendor are stationed in-house.

 What factors affect productivity?
 There are five main ones to consider.